kunkun111/kunkun111.github.io/_pages/about.md

 Recent News:
 ======

 * 2025--We have a special session "*Advances in Spatio-temporal Data Mining: Methods and Applications*" in the ISKE 2025 conference.
+Congratulations!

 * 2025--We have a paper accepted by *Computers & Industrial Engineering*.
+Congratulations!

 * 2024--We have a special session "*Autonomous Learning in Uncertain Decision Situations*" in *FLINS-ISKE 2024*, and two papers have been accepted.
+Congratulations!

 * 2024--We have a paper accepted by *TCYB*.
+Congratulations!

 * 2024--We have a paper accepted by *Physica A: Statistical Mechanics and its Applications*.
+Congratulations!

 * 2024--We have a paper accepted by *Neurocomputing*.
+Congratulations!

 * 2023--We have a paper accepted by *AJCAI 2023*.
+Congratulations!

 * 2023--We have a paper accepted by *KES 2023*.
+Congratulations!

 * 2023--We have attended the workshop of *IJCNN 2023*.
+Congratulations!

 Recent Journal Papers:
 ======